-Information on the risks of eating Salmon.
+Information on the risks of eating Salmon

 We have all heard that eating fish is good for your health and eating salmon comes on the top of the list because of its Omega 3.
-It is a sad fact that humans are polluting the world including our waters.
+It is a sad fact that humans are polluting the world, including our waters.
 An illustrative story of this fact I heard quite some years ago.

-Coming back to salmon some disturbing news appeared in The Alternative Daily recently.
+Coming back to salmon, some disturbing news appeared in The Alternative Daily recently.
 Tanya Mead says that salmon from Puget Sound in Seattle is not appropriate for consumption.
 Why is this?
 The answer is more than alarming.
 Scientists have found that this fish is heavily contaminated with cocaine, nicotine, Valium, and fungicides just to name a few.
 It seems that up to 81 drugs were found in this salmon which is wild-caught.

 Obviously, this situation is not only harmful to the people who eat these salmon but also to the fish population as well.
-What influence it will have on future fish generations one can only speculate upon but for sure it will have a negative effect on the species.
+What influence it will have on future fish generations one can only speculate upon, but for sure it will have a negative effect on the species.

-In 1986 the Japanese tapeworm was discovered and following reports found it only in fish from Japan, South Korea and the Pacific coast of Russia.
-In 2013 a study revealed that this worm had found its way to America and was living in the Alaskan salmon.
-It has now spread to all of the four species along the Pacific coast.
+In 1986 the Japanese tapeworm was discovered and the following reports found it only in fish from Japan, South Korea, and the Pacific coast of Russia.
+In 2013, a study revealed that this worm had found its way to America and was living in the Alaskan salmon.
+It has now spread to all four species along the Pacific coast.

 There are various things you might consider doing to keep this worm at bay.

-The use of coconut oil is recommended, apart from all its other health benefits it is antiviral, antimicrobial and antifungal.
-Of course, only use the organic virgin type of coconut oil, some 6 spoon full a day should do the trick.
+The use of coconut oil is recommended, apart from all the other health benefits it is antiviral, antimicrobial, and antifungal.
+Of course, only use the organic virgin type of coconut oil, some 6 spoons full a day should do the trick.

-Again it is in the newsletter of NaturalHealth365 that I read some disturbing news.
+Again, it is in the newsletter of NaturalHealth365 that I read some disturbing news.
 It happened on August 20, 2017, the day before the total eclipse of the sun.
 On that day, thousands of farm-raised salmon decided they needed a holiday and escaped from their net pen on the fish farm.

-Then one should also take in consideration that farm bred fish contain toxins like PCBs and dioxins, these toxins being very dangerous to humans, especially to the elder and small children or in case you have a weak immune system.
+Then one should also take into consideration that farm-bred fish contain toxins like PCBs and dioxins, these toxins being very dangerous to humans, especially to the elder and small children, or in case you have a weak immune system.

 Photo Source: Pixabay